QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 https://www.researchgate.net/publication/328665645_How_Artificial_Intelligence_and_machine_learning_research_impacts_payment_card_fraud_detection_A_survey_and_industry_benchmark

-This paper proposes a benchmark of published method, between 1990 and 2017, as if they were all implemented in an FMS (Fraud Management System) in 2017.
+This paper proposes a benchmark of published method, from 1990 and 2017, as if they were all implemented in an FMS (Fraud Management System) in 2017.

-- Card Expenditure Volume and fraud both grow exponentially.
+Card Expenditure Volume and fraud both grow exponentially.
 However, in 2017, for the first time fraud grew more rapidly than CEV.
 Fraud vectors have until recently slowly evolved.
 Payments industry has tacitly accepted that the cost of fraud as an acceptable write-off cost of business.
 The fraud levels grew but were a disproportionately small portion of the bank profits.

 **Major challenges in real-world fraud detection**
 - Transparent decisions: Problem of ML is its opacity.
 Industry considers that it is only the timely understanding of new fraud vectors that will allow improved prevention methods to be put in place